 The federal court dismissed the case on September 15, 2013 because the billboards were only informing the public that the two plaintiffs (and many others) were not plastic surgeons.
 The court also stated that the ultimate decision regarding whom to select as your surgeon is still the consumers.
+This decision was upheld on August 31, 2015 by the 10th Circuit Court of Appeals.
 I believe consumers can make educated choices about who to select as their surgeon, but in all fairness they should have full, complete, and unadulterated facts upon which to base that decision.
 (Coincidentally, the physicians that filed the antitrust suit against the USPSS have both had either actions or citations against their licenses.)

-In my opinion any random person in the public reading that a physician is a board-certified cosmetic surgeon would likely think that the person was a plastic surgeon, when in fact, they are not.
+In my opinion, any random person in the public reading that a physician is a board-certified cosmetic surgeon would likely think that the person was a plastic surgeon, when in fact, they may not be.
 That's what this senate bill was trying to restrict, the deceptive practice of claiming a board certification for which one was not actually board-certified.
 The bill faced fierce criticism from representatives of the American Board of Cosmetic Surgery and the American Academy of Cosmetic Surgery (which openly states it does not certify cosmetic surgeons) arguing unfair restrictions for advertising.
 Interestingly, neither of these organizations is recognized by the ABMS, but their titles alone seem very legitimate and appropriate.
 The bill passed and physician leaders within the UMA celebrated.
 We thought we had decreased the likelihood that the public would be fed deceiving information.